zbukhari/roku/README.md

 Works great for me.
 Give it a shot and let me know what your take is.

+# Updates

+Fri Jan  1 18:37:21 CST 2021

+* Updated with ssdp to find Roku device(s) automatically will auto-connect if only one device else present a choice.
+Will still take an IP as an argument for a direct connect.
+* Switched to python 3 because python 2 is unsupported.

 # Usage

 Pretty straight-forward